 The elegant jetty leads on to a picturesque gazebo and makes for the perfect photo op.
 Plus, this landmark waterfront is the ideal place to sit back and watch the local pelicans and other Australian waterbirds that call Rest Point home.

 And if you’re looking for somewhere convenient and comfortable to spend the night, you’ll find the popular Walpole Rest Point Caravan Park close by too.

 This popular swimming spot on the shores of Nornalup Inlet is also a magnet for adrenaline junkies, with ideal conditions for sailing and windsurfing, canoeing, or kayaking.
-And if you still have energy to spare, why not take the 6km-round walking trail from Coalmine Beach to Pioneer Park.
+And if you still have the energy to spare, why not take the 6km-round walking trail from Coalmine Beach to Pioneer Park.

 Located on the Nornalup Inlet, Sandy Beach provides a safe swimming spot for younger family members and is home to a fantastic hiking trail too.

 The easy 6km round trail passes over swampland, boardwalk, and beach and is suitable for all fitness levels.
 Or, if you’re up for more of a challenge, the pristine shores of Sandy Beach are also the starting point of your 1.5km hike up to the iconic Rest Point.

 A striking, swirling natural beauty in the Frankland River, Circular Pool froths with raging torrents in the winter but makes for an idyllic swimming spot in the summer.
 Explore the different rock formations, see what birdlife you can spot, or laze under the mini waterfall and enjoy the view.